GauravPandeyLab/ensemble_integration/README.md

 3. Folders for feature sets
 This is a list of folders under the main data path.
 Each of them originally contains only one file named as data.arff.
 The .arff files are the input feature matrices and labels for training/testing Weka base classifiers.
 Indices and labels of .arff files should be aligned across all feature sets.

+# Sample data

+We uploaded the sample data of

 ## Run the pipeline